-With a destination as admirable as Florence, you wouldn’t expect the city to consist of so many hidden gems.
-That’s the indisputable charm of Italy, though.
+With a destination as popular as Florence, you wouldn’t expect there to be so many hidden gems.
+That’s the indisputable charm of Italy though.
 No matter how well you explore a place, there’s always something more to discover.
-Here are 8 recommended things to do in Florence – off the beaten path!
+Here are eight things to do in Florence – off the beaten path!

 1. Giardino Bardini

-Lesser known than the popular Boboli Gardens but just as beautiful (if not more) is the Giardino Bardini: a Renaissance garden complete with stunning baroque staircases, grove of olive trees, a tunnel full of vibrant and fragrant wisteria and the finest view of Florence out there.
+Lesser known than the popular Boboli Gardens but just as beautiful (if not more) is the Giardino Bardini.
+A Renaissance garden complete with stunning Baroque staircases, a grove of olive trees and a tunnel full of vibrant and fragrant wisteria.
+In addition to all these gorgeous features, the Bardini Gardens also boasts the best view of Florence.

 2. Mercato di Sant’Ambrogio

-When exploring markets in new cities, you can often find local food and antique treasures.
-Of course, for this to be true, you need to find the local markets that don’t cater towards travelers.
-Mercato di Sant’Ambrogio is the perfect example of this.
+Exploring local markets in is an excellent way to discover Florence off the beaten path.
+Chock full of local food and antique treasures, Mercato di Sant’Ambrogio is the place to go to get a different flavor of the capital city of Tuscany.
 Located about 15 minutes from the Duomo, it’s far enough out of the “center circle” that you won’t just fortuitously stumble upon it.